MuktadirHassan/express-esbuild/README.md

 git clone
 cd express-typescript-boilerplate
 yarn install
+yarn dev # for development
+yarn build # for production
+yarn start # for production
 ```

 # Caveats and Gotchas

 - typescript is used for type checking only.
 It is not used to transpile the code.
 For production builds, `esbuild` is used to transpile the code.
-- esbuild currently supports only few of the tsconfig options.
+- `esbuild` currently supports only few of the tsconfig options.
 - ```mjs
     buildOptions: {
         format: 'esm' | 'cjs' | 'iife', // Typescript module option is not supported